josephmontes/MLBBattingApp/README.md

 Thank you again for taking the time to check out my first baseball analytics web app.

-Please feel free to email josephmontes.baseball@gmail.com with any questions, suggestions, or comments about this project.
+Please feel free to email me at josephmontes.baseball@gmail.com with any questions, suggestions, or comments about this project.
 I can also share the large CSV files containing the relevant Statcast pitch by pitch data.